edgeimpulse/workshop-advantech-jetson-nano/README.md

 wget https://edgeimpulse-public.s3.fr-par.scw.cloud/Advantech-Workshop/Advantech-Workshop/Advantech-Workshop/Advantech-Workshop/Advantech-Workshop/dataset.mp4
 ```

-We won't be focusing on the split_video script during this workshop but it is present because it can help you to extract a video sequence an exact event if needed.
+We won't be focusing on the split_video script during this workshop but it is present because it can help you to extract a video sequence of an exact event if needed.

 Now, navigate to the `extract_frames` repository: